Search

 £17,500.00

-Our original proposal was to support refugees and people seeking asylum to build their confidence in using everyday English and to reduce social isolation by:
+Renfrewshire Council’s original aim for the Supporting New Scots in Renfrewshire project was to support refugees and people seeking asylum to build their confidence in using everyday English and to reduce social isolation by.

-• Providing a mix of activities which were based in the community learning centres in Erskine and Johnstone coupled with opportunities to travel round the Renfrewshire area using public transport visiting places of local interest.
+• Offering a mix of activities based in the community learning centres in Erskine and Johnstone, and opportunities to travel around the Renfrewshire area using public transport and visiting places of local interest.

-• Supporting the group with 2 experienced community workers and a volunteer.
+• Supporting the groups with 2 experienced community workers and a volunteer.

 • Signposting to relevant support agencies as required.